 5 min. to read.

-Whatever good this system has offered humanity, it does seem to be the case that the motivating principle of economic self-interest makes it very difficult for us to love our neighbor as ourselves.
+Whatever good this economic system has offered the world, it does seem to be the case that the motivating principle of economic self-interest makes it very difficult for us to love our neighbor as ourselves.
 Maybe we just don’t want to share our resources.
 “We worked hard for them!
 We don’t owe anybody anything!”
 Or maybe we have some extra and are willing to share, but the same motivation leads to a need or desire to make sure the people who receive our generosity are worthy.
 We create categories like “the deserving poor.”